 Since October 14, 2015, Stonepeak Catarina has owned all of our issued and outstanding preferred units.
-As of March 29, 2022, Stonepeak owned (i) 96,734,084 common units, representing approximately 65% of our outstanding common units, (ii) all of our issued and outstanding Class C Preferred Units, (iii) the Stonepeak Warrant, which entitles Stonepeak Catarina to receive junior securities of the Partnership (including common units) representing 10% of all junior securities deemed outstanding when exercised, (iv) the non-economic general partner interest in the Partnership and (v) all of our incentive distribution rights.
+As of March 24, 2023, Stonepeak owns (i) 200,202,635 common units, representing approximately 78.5% of our total 254,893,417 outstanding common units (the common unit amounts include 23,861,365 common units Stonepeak Catarina has the right to acquire upon exercise of the Stonepeak Warrant), (ii) all of our issued and outstanding Class C Preferred Units, (iii) the Stonepeak Warrant, which entitles Stonepeak Catarina to receive junior securities of the Partnership (including common units) representing 10% of all junior securities deemed outstanding when exercised, (iv) the non-economic general partner interest in the Partnership and (v) all of our incentive distribution rights.
 Stonepeak also owns 100% of the issued and outstanding equity interests in SP Holdings, which is the sole member of our general partner.
 SP Holdings has the right to appoint all of the members of the Board of directors other than two directors which Stonepeak Catarina is entitled to designate pursuant to that certain Amended and Restated Board Representation and Standstill Agreement, dated as of August 2, 2019.
 As a result of the foregoing, Stonepeak controls us and our general partner and has the ability to appoint all of the members of the Board.